 Appendix E - Detailed comments on the EPR res ponses EPR EPR description Phase Boroondara Council comment BTA Response Environmental Management Framework (EMF) EMF 1 Deliver project in general accordance with an Environmental Management System All No comment EMF 2 Deliver project in accordance with an Environmental Strategy and Management Plans All Strategy and management plans must be provided to councils for review and information.
 EMF 3 Audit and report on environmental compliance Design, construction and operation Ensure the summary reports are made available on a project website in a timely manner.
 EMF4 Complaints Management System Design, construction and operation.
 Complaints recorded in the Complaints Management System must be made available to relevant Councils to understand, be aware of and track resident's concerns about the Project.
-Aboriginal Heritage (AH) ' ' AH1 Comply with the Cultural Heritage Management Plan Design, construction No comment Air Quality (AQ) 1 3 / ' AQ1 Implement a Dust and Air Quality Management and Monitoring Plan to minimise air quality impacts during construction Construction The management plan should include, inter alia, cleaning of vehicles, residential properties and other personal property in the event dust from the works site is not managed.
-Provide Council a copy of the Dust and Air Quality Management and Monitoring Plan. i AQ2 Design tunnel ventilation system to meet EPA requirements for air quality Design, construction and operation.
-Refer to the EPA Victoria Works Approval and conditions/requirements of the same.
+Aboriginal Heritage (AH) 1 , AH1 Comply with the Cultural Heritage Management Plan Design, construction No comment Air Quality (AQ) 1 7 0 1 3 / AQ1 Implement a Dust and Air Quality Management and Monitoring Plan to minimise air quality impacts during construction Construction The management plan should include, inter alia, cleaning of vehicles, residential properties and other personal property in the event dust from the works site is not managed.
+Provide Council a copy of the Dust and Air Quality Management and Monitoring Plan.
+1 AQ2 Design tunnel ventilation system to meet EPA Design, construction and operation.
+Refer to the EPA Victoria Works Approval and requirements for air quality conditions/requirements of the same.
 AQ3 In-tunnel air quality performance standards Design, construction and operations Refer to the EPA Victoria Works Approval and conditions/requirements of the same.
 AQ4 Monitor ambient air quality Construction and operation Ensure the air quality data is published on a project website on a daily basis as required by the EPR.
 AQ5 Monitor compliance of in-tunnel air quality and ventilation structure emissions Operation Refer to the EPA Victoria licence and conditions/requirements of the same.
-AQ6 Construction Haulage Vehicle Fleet Construction No comment Arboriculture (AR) • • AR1 Develop and implement a Tree Removal Plan Implement a Tree Protection Plan(c) to protect trees to Design and construction Share relevant Tree Removal Plans with Council, so that Council officers (and Councillors) are aware of vegetation removal and are not surprised by tree removals and our internal databases can be updated.
+AQ6 Construction Haulage Vehicle Fleet Construction No comment Arboriculture (AR) Construction Fladinge Verifice Fleet Construction THO COMMINENT AR1 Develop and implement a Tree Removal Plan Design and construction Share relevant Tree Removal Plans with Council, so that Council officers (and Councillors) are aware of vegetation removal and are not surprised by tree removals and our internal databases can be updated.
 Provide at least 10 business days notice ahead of any tree removals.
 While not tree removal but vegetation removal, discuss with Council the clearing of the NELP funded wildflower meadow at least four weeks in advance so plants can be retrieved and relocated.
-Who monitors trees subject to protection over the three be retained year period during and following completion of constructions works?
+AR2 Implement a Tree Protection Plan(s) to protect trees to be retained Design, construction and operation Who monitors trees subject to protection over the three year period during and following completion of constructions works?
 Where trees are on Council land will relevant council's be provided with tree monitoring data and consulted where trees need to be replaced?
 Revise Project response to acknowledge monitoring data to be provided to land manager in request.
 What mitigation measures will be implemented to ensure the survival of retained trees during the construction phase?